How Are the Child Tax Credits Different? Your Comprehensive Guide

 What is the Child Tax Credit (CTC)?

-How much is the Child Tax Credit for tax year 2023?
+What is the Child Tax Credit amount for tax year 2024?

-You qualify to claim the maximum value of the Child Tax Credit if your modified adjusted gross income (MAGI) is $400,000 or below for joint filers or $200,000 or below for all other filers.
+You qualify to claim the maximum value of the Child Tax Credit if your modified adjusted gross income (MAGI) is $400,000 or below for those married filing jointly or $200,000 or below for all other filers not filing a joint return.

-If your MAGI is higher than those limits, you could still receive a portion of the increased tax credit.
-In that event, your credit amount will be reduced by $50 for every $1,000 over the threshold.
+If your MAGI is higher than those limits, you could still receive a portion of the tax credit.
+In that event, your credit amount will be reduced and start to phase out by $50 for every $1,000 over the income threshold.

 Is the Child Tax Credit taxable?